 Industry-focused training delivers professional level skills

-Our popular music degree comes with a wealth of contacts, opportunities and chances to really chase your dream.
+A music degree from the Queensland Conservatorium comes with a wealth of contacts, opportunities and chances to really chase your dream.
 You'll have the skills and expertise to become a 'portfolio' musician, along with the industry exposure and networking opportunities to help you pinpoint your place in the music industry.

 Popular music graduates can find their niche as a:

 - Music Teacher

 - Music Director